An Objective Measure of Unsteadiness: Introduction

-Objectivity, or frame invariance, is a fundamental principle in continuum mechanics and fluid dynamics, ensuring that physical quantities and governing equations remain independent of an observer’s relative motion.
-This is particularly crucial in vortex identification, where frame-independent criteria allow for the consistent detection and characterization of vortical structures regardless of translation, rotation, or deformation of the reference frame, see \cite{Lugt1979} and \cite{haller2005objective}.
-Objective vortex criteria are vital in improving the accuracy in turbulence modeling, aerodynamics, and geophysical fluid dynamics, where reliable vortex identification is critical for understanding flow structures and their impact on engineering and natural systems.
-Furthermore, objective vortex criteria are necessary to avoid inconsistencies in the visualization of unsteady 3D velocity fields.\\ Classical vortex identification methods, such as the $Q$-criterion proposed in \cite{hunt1988eddies}, the $\Delta$-criterion from \cite{chong1990general} or the $\lambda_2$-criterion from \cite{jeong1995identification} are, however, non-objective, thus leading to ambiguous results.
-The inherent frame-dependence of almost all commonly used vortex criteria was noted in \cite{haller2005objective}.
-For a recent review of various vortex criteria, we refer to \cite{epps2017review}, \cite{Zhang2018} and \cite{Günther2018149}.
-Material flow properties such as mass transport through a surface or trapping regions for Lagrangian particles are, on the other hand, objective quantities.
-These insights allowed \cite{haller2018material} to define vortices as closed barriers to the transport of vorticity as a passive, diffusive scalar, which has been extended to compressible flows in \cite{haller2020barriers} and active scalars in \cite{haller2020objective}.
-Barrier methods, however are rather costly to evaluate, mathematically complex and sensitive to flow data features.
-Furthermore, barrier methods are difficult to benchmark since there are no classical analogues and retrospective due to their inherent Lagrangian nature. \\ A different approach to derive objective vortex criteria is to seek frame-independent analogs of existing, frame-dependent vortex criteria.
-Along those lines, several works aim to identify an objectively defined minimal unsteady component of the velocity field, see \cite{bujack2016topology}, \cite{gunther2017generic} and \cite{kim2019robust}.
-In particular, \cite{rojo2019vector} proposed an objective counterpart of the velocity field by switching to the steadiest reference frame of a given flow.
+{Alternative approaches to vortex detection are based on Langrangian, i.e., particle motion-based methods and barrier methods, see \cite{haller2018material,haller2020barriers,haller2020objective,Haller_2023}.
+Such methods, however, are rather costly to evaluate, mathematically complex and sensitive to flow data features.
+Furthermore, barrier methods are difficult to benchmark since there are no classic analogues and retrospective due to their inherent Lagrangian nature.
+Following a different line of research, several works have aimed to identify a minimally unsteady component of the velocity field, see \cite{bujack2016topology}, \cite{gunther2017generic} and \cite{kim2019robust}.} In particular, \cite{rojo2019vector} proposed a {modified} counterpart of the velocity field by switching to the steadiest reference frame of a given flow.
 To this end, a variational principle for the steadiest reference frame is defined from the partial time derivative of the velocity field in the changed frame, see also \cite{Matejka02} for similar considerations in the context of weather systems.
-This approach was criticized by \cite{Haller2021} because the obtained frame change was generally nonlinear thus leading to local differences in how certain regions of the flow domain are pronounced, while \cite{Theisel2021} argue that vortex criteria can be objectivized by unsteadiness minimization.\\
+This approach was criticized by \cite{Haller2021} {and \cite{Kaszás2023211}} because the obtained frame change is generally nonlinear, thus leading to local differences in how certain regions of the flow domain are pronounced, while \cite{Theisel2021} {argue} that vortex criteria can be objectivized by unsteadiness minimization. {This divide arises from the fact that the flow visualization community uses a generalized notion of objectivity which allows also for nonlinear frame changes.
+This notion differs from the continuum mechanics viewpoint, where objectivity is defined as a passive transformation property under linear, Euclidean frame changes.
+The present work follows the latter philosophy, restricting the notion of objectivity to the definition of \cite{TruesdellNoll2004}.}